Top Tools Every Pentester Should Know & When To Use Them

 In this initial phase, all the details about the penetration test are established.
 This includes a sound and targeted proposal to the client, the scope of the engagement, incident handling possibilities, as well as the legal responsibilities of each party involved.

 The Information Gathering phase is the first, and one of the most important phases, of any successful penetration test.

-During this phase, you can search for all sorts of data such as the name and email addresses of the board of directors, investors, managers, employees, etc. This will prove extremely useful especially if Social Engineering tests are allowed.
+During this phase, you can search for all sorts of data such as the name and email addresses of the board of directors, investors, managers, employees, etc. This will prove useful if social engineering tests are involved.

 Additionally, it’s important to not only collect general information but also understand your client’s infrastructure and what data is at risk should an attack on their systems is successful (IP addresses, domains, servers, OS used, DNS information, etc.).

 - Client’s site/s.